Civic & Community Leaders Professional Development

-The Civic & Community Leaders Professional Development Program is designed to both inform students about the structures and processes of the political and non-profit worlds and impart the tangible skills they require to excel in their internships and beyond.
+The Civic & Community Leaders Professional Development Program is designed to both inform students about the structures and processes of the political and non-profit worlds and impart the tangible skills they require to excel in their internships and future careers.

 The Voter Assistance & Poll Workers Project is an initiative in which students can participate in civic engagement by supporting the Help America Vote Act by working with the Board of Elections on Election Day.